cdap-guides/cdap-spark-guide/README.rst

 Let’s Build It!
 ---------------

-Following sections will guide you through building an application from scratch.
+The following sections will guide you through building an application from scratch.
-If you are interested in deploying and running the application right away, you can clone its source code from this github repository.
-In that case feel free to skip the next two sections and jump right to Build & Run section.
+If you are interested in deploying and running the application right away, you can clone its source code from this GitHub repository.
+In that case feel free to skip the next two sections and jump right to the `Build and Run`_ section.

 Application Design
 ~~~~~~~~~~~~~~~~~~

-Backlinks data is sent to PageRankService over HTTP (e.g. by web crawler as it processes web pages).
-The service persists the data into backLinks dataset upon receiving.
-The PageRank for known pages is computed periodically by a PageRankProgram.
-The program uses backLinks dataset as an input and persists results in pageRanks dataset.
+Backlinks data is sent to the PageRankService over HTTP (e.g. by a web crawler as it processes web pages).
+The service persists the data into a backLinks dataset upon receiving it.
+The PageRank for known pages is computed periodically by a *PageRankProgram*.
+The program uses the backLinks dataset as an input and persists the results in the pageRanks dataset.

-PageRankService then uses pageRanks dataset to serve PageRank for a given URL over HTTP.
+The PageRankService then uses the pageRanks dataset to serve the PageRank for a given URL over HTTP.

-In this guide we assume that backlinks data will be sent to CDAP application.
+In this guide we assume that the backlinks data will be sent to a CDAP application.

 |(AppDesign)|